 In a primary 6 class at St Joseph's Primary School in Aberdeen, children reinforced learning in mathematics and enterprise by researching the sales of well-known companies.
 They then presented the information visually, imagining that these would be presented to sales teams.
 The outcome of the task was left open so that children could produce their findings in any way they wanted.
 Some used line graphs while others made posters.
 The children had been well briefed about what the task involved.
 While there were clear expectations about clarity of information and standards of professional presentation, the children could exercise considerable choice about arriving at a solution.
-The task was helped by the school's highly successful focus on enterprise and the children were able to identify the higher order thinking skills they were deploying within each part of the task.
+The task was helped by the school's highly successful focus on enterprise and the children's knowledge of how companies operate.
+In carrying out this task, the children were able to identify the higher order thinking skills they were deploying within each part of the task.
 The children worked well together, coping with joint approaches to problem solving very well.
 Relationships between staff and children were very good and staff questioning encouraged children to think for themselves.